g-pechorin/degen/readme.md

 I'm using Hg-Git as my client, which can be flaky (and developed by GitHub, so it's understandable)

  * removal of libGDX version numbers
- * includsion of a Mojo to build / package final binaries from projects
+ * a Mojo to build / package final binaries from projects
-  * _desktop_	collect all dependencies, apply ProGuard, apply Launch4j
+  * __desktop__	collect all dependencies, apply ProGuard, apply Launch4j
-  * _applet_	collect all dependencies, apply ProGuard, sign it, include (but don't insert) a HelloApplet.html that displays it
+  * __applet__	collect all dependencies, apply ProGuard, sign it, include (but don't insert) a HelloApplet.html that displays it
-  * _jnlp_	collect all dependencies, apply ProGuard, sign it, include (but don't insert) a HelloApplet.html that launches it
+  * __jnlp__	collect all dependencies, apply ProGuard, sign it, include (but don't insert) a HelloApplet.html that launches it
-  * _apk_		collect all dependencies, apply ProGuard if debugging
+  * __apk__		collect all dependencies, apply ProGuard if debugging
  * switch to Scala - because!
  * update to the libGDX version with the new modelling stuff
+ * __unicorns!__ everyone likes unicorns

 libGDX degen
 ============

 This [libGDX](http://libgdx.badlogicgames.com/) re-packaged with my [degen](https://github.com/g-pechorin/degen)erate Mojo.
 I wanted to use [libGDX](http://libgdx.badlogicgames.com/) in Maven, with sources, and I was tired of rolling Ant scripts.

-The project downloads [libGDX](http://libgdx.badlogicgames.com/) distributions from Google Code via HTTP, and stores these in `target/`
+The project downloads [libGDX](http://libgdx.badlogicgames.com/) distributions from GitHub via HTTP, and stores it in `target/`
-This will only be downloaded on the first build, or if you `clean` (which will delete the archives)

 Modules
 =======
  * libgdx-degen.__root__ a root project for the 0.9.6 version of [libGDX](http://libgdx.badlogicgames.com/)
   * libgdx-repack-dist.__gdx.math__ the basic math classes that [libGDX](http://libgdx.badlogicgames.com/) encompasses.
-It is made up entierly of POJO (I've replaced a few methods)
+It is made up entierly of POJO (which means I've replaced a few methods)
   * libgdx-repack-dist.__gdx__ the general [libGDX](http://libgdx.badlogicgames.com/) shared library.
 It depends on the math library to get its math classes.
 There's some native code
   * libgdx-repack-dist.__lwjgl__ the desktop library based on lwjgl
   * libgdx-repack-dist.__android__ the android library